mcu-tools/mcuboot/docs/readme-mbed.md

 # MCUboot port for Mbed OS

-This is an MCUboot port for Mbed OS.
+This page describes the MCUboot port for Mbed OS.

 ## Using MCUboot

-Note: The following is a general overview.
+Please note that the following is a general overview.
 It does not cover MCUboot or Mbed OS basics.

 See https://github.com/AGlass0fMilk/mbed-mcuboot-demo as a detailed example.